deadmanoz/pq-bitcoin-website/_posts/1-bitcoin-qva.md

 Reconciling the top 1000 address data with the earlier quantum-vulnerability analysis, of the ~6.51M BTC that is quantum-vulnerable, ~2.73M BTC is held by the top 1000 addresses.
 This represents a disproportionate ~41.9% of the total quantum-vulnerable funds, considering the top 1000 addresses only account for ~30.9% of the total Bitcoin supply.
-In addition, the 29.4% reuse rate among top holders exceeds the ~15-20% global address reuse rate (see Figure XX in the Appendix), indicating that large holders currently employ operational practices that increase quantum vulnerability.
+In addition, the 29.4% reuse rate among top holders exceeds the ~15-20% global address reuse rate (see {@fig:reuse-percentages} in the Appendix), indicating that large holders currently employ operational practices that increase quantum vulnerability.

 # Labeled Entity Holdings in Top 1000 Addresses